bcgov/devops-platform-workshops/101-lab/content/16_templates.md

 The `oc process` command is used to process a **template** into a **resource list**.
 The `-f` flag used to indicate that we need to process a file.

-The `oc create` command can be used to create new objects in OpenShift, again using the `-f` flag.
+The `oc create` or `oc apply` commands can be used to create new objects in OpenShift, again using the `-f` flag.
+We'll use oc apply, which will either modify existing objects or create new objects that don't exist.

-Below, we can use the pipe character `|` to take the output from the `oc process` command and feed it into the `oc create` command.
-We add `--dry run=client` to get a simulated output before actually running the command.
+Below, we can use the pipe character `|` to take the output from the `oc process` command and feed it into the `oc apply` command.
+We add `--dry run=server` to get a simulated output before actually running the command.
 This way, we can check that our template is working correctly:

-`oc -n [-dev] process -f template.yaml | oc -n [dev] create -f - --dry-run=client`
+`oc -n [-dev] process -f template.yaml | oc -n [dev] apply -f - --dry-run=server`

 Your output should look similar to the below. **Note, any object that already exists with these same names will not be created by oc create**:
 ```
-oc -n d8f105-dev process -f template.yaml | oc -n [dev] apply -f - --dry-run=client
+oc -n d8f105-dev process -f template.yaml | oc -n [dev] apply -f - --dry-run=server

 deployment.apps/rocketchat-mattspencer configured (dry run)
 deployment.apps.openshift.io/mongodb-mattspencer configured (dry run)